zixuanffu/RankHospital/Notes/Slides/slides.md

 # Results
 What would it be like in the hospital application?

 Previously, I have stated the most general case where either theta_i nor sigma_i is known.
 An estimate gives me the LHS.
 In many of the literature reference, due to the difference in data and model, they assume that sigma is known.
-I also apply it by setting the the estimated s_i as the true value, which gives me the RHS.
+I also apply it by setting the estimated s_i as the true value, which gives me the RHS.

 I can also smooth it by kernel smoothing. (biweight kernel with kernal width)